View Digital Experience Monitoring Dashboards

 - Application Experience Across Network Segment—Last reported performance at different points in the network.

 - Application Rank—User device’s application performance over time for a specific application.
+In Releases 22.1.4 and later, when there is no data, charts display an inactivity bar in the x-axis.

 - Application Network Statistics—User device’s application network performance metrics for delay, jitter and loss, over time for a specific application.